-Tortoises have long been beloved for their slow and steady demeanor, but how long can these gentle reptiles live?
+Tortoises have long been beloved for their slow and steady demeanor.
+Maybe you are curious, how long can a tortoise live?
 On average, tortoises can live anywhere from 50 to 150 years or longer, depending on species and environmental conditions.
 This makes them one of the longest-living animals on the planet.

 Because of that, we have a lot to learn from tortoises.
 They’ve been around long enough to collect the knowledge of the ages.
 In this article, let me explore the lifespan of different tortoises and take a closer look at how they manage to live such long lives.